Updated November 2020 to add more links and helpful information.

 You’ve got a blog and you’re ready to develop some posts that serve your audience and generate revenue for your business.
-Affiliate marketing is a super simple way for beginners AND experienced bloggers to fund their sites and start creating an income.
+Affiliate marketing is a super simple way for beginner AND experienced bloggers to start earning money from their sites.

 Here’s how you can make a pretty, marketable affiliate gift guide that performs well.